Batman: Dark Tomorrow: Plot

-Several alternate endings are possible, depending on whether or not the player had found and deactivated Ra's weapon before the final battle with him, or lost the fight.
-If Batman did not disable the signal and loses the sword fight, he is mortally wounded by Ra's who puts his plan into action and floods the world.
+Several alternate endings are possible, depending on whether or not the player found and deactivated Ra's weapon before the final battle with him, or lost the fight.
+If Batman did not disable the signal and loses the sword fight, he is mortally wounded by Ra's, who puts his plan into action and floods the world.
 If Batman loses the fight but disabled the signal, Ra's reveals to the dying Batman that the override is only temporary and that his victory is inevitable.
 If Batman wins the fight but did not disable the signal, a defeated Ra's still manages to commence his plan and flood the world, as Batman falls to his knees and screams "No!" in horror.
+If Batman wins the fight and disables the signal, Ra's still attempts to detonate the bombs but nothing happens.
+Ubu then throws a sword at Batman, only for Batman to dodge and the sword to strike and finish off Ra's.
+Batman returns to Gotham victorious, while Ra's is taken away and revived by Talia and Ubu.

 Development

-Dark Tomorrow was presented at E3 2001 as an exclusive to the GameCube console.
-It was originally conceived as an open world oriented adaptation of the comic book iteration of Batman.
+Batman: Dark Tomorrow was presented at E3 2001 as an exclusive to the GameCube console.
+It was originally conceived as an open world-oriented adaptation of the comic book iteration of Batman.
 Similar to Activision's Spider-Man 2, players would control Batman as he traveled around Gotham City, with the ability to patrol Gotham in the Batmobile, Batplane, and Batboat.
 Character A.I. and combat was ambitious to allow an in-depth open world Batman experience.
 However, the game was later revealed to be in the works for both the Xbox and PlayStation 2 consoles, and was reworked into a more linear and stealth-based game.

 Veteran DC Comics and former Batman: Gotham Adventures writer Scott Peterson (who also wrote the previous year's Superman: The Man of Steel video game) and Final Fantasys Kenji Terada created the story for Dark Tomorrow, while the Royal Philharmonic Orchestra performed the game's orchestrated score.
 Peterson was not aware of Terada's involvement at the time he worked on the game's story, relating years later that he wrote the script alone while working as DC Comics' Batman office liaison and that Terada was likely brought on after he completed the script.
-The game had a total development span of four years and several release date delays before ultimately being released on the GameCube and Xbox in early 2003.
+The game had a total development time of four years and several release date delays before ultimately being released on the GameCube and Xbox in early 2003.
 The PlayStation 2 version was eventually cancelled.